 Admissions or Financial Aid may require you to verify that you graduated high school or received a GED® diploma or completed the National External Diploma Program.
 This page provides information about the documents you should submit.

 If you did not complete high school, you’re still welcome at AACC and there’s information here for you too.

 To verify that you graduated from high school, you should submit:

-Include your AACC ID # and submit documents for review to:
+Include your AACC ID number and submit documents for review to:

 Anne Arundel Community College